jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

     $s3Client = new S3Client($options);

-Refer to the :doc:`basic usage guide </getting-started/basic-usage>` for more information on constructing clients.
+See the :doc:`basic usage guide <getting-started_basic-usage>` for more information about constructing clients.

 api_provider
 ~~~~~~~~~~~~